-Notes: Column 1 lists the 13 states classified as "total ban" states in the analyses.
-The estimated increase in driving distance from May 2022 to December 2022 as reported in Myers (2023b) is listed in column 2.
-Using data from the first six months of every period, 2019-2023, column 3 reports the estimated reduction in births based on 13 separate SDID models comparing changes in log births in each ban state to changes in log births in a weighted set of control states.
+Notes: Column 1 lists the 13 states classified as "total ban" states in the analyses ordered by the estimated increase in driving distance from May 2022 to October 2022 as reported in Myers (2023b) as listed in column 2.
+Column 3 reports t Using data from the first six months of every period, 2019-2023, column 4 reports the estimated increase in births based on 13 separate SDID models comparing changes in log births in each ban state to changes in log births in a weighted set of control states.
 Except for Texas all states are considered treated in 2023, while Texas is considered treated starting in 2022.
-Column 4 reports the annualized estimated increase in births using column 3 log changes multiplied by 2020 births.
-Column 5 reports total resident abortions in 2020 (the latest year available) based on estimates from the Guttmacher Institute (Maddow-Zimet and Kost, 2022).
-Column 6 divides the change in births in column 4 by the number of abortions in column 5.
+Column 3 reports predicted effects from a distance model at the county level following estimated effects of distance in the pre-Dobbs era in Myers (2023a) on fertility forecasted to post-Dobbs distance changes from May 2022 to October 15 2022, averaging effects at the state level, and weighting for births in a county in 2021.
+Column 6 reports the annualized estimated increase in births using column 4 log changes multiplied by 2020 births.
+Column 6 reports total resident abortions in 2020 (the latest year available) based on estimates from the Guttmacher Institute (Maddow-Zimet and Kost, 2022).
+Column 7 divides the change in births in column 4 by the number of abortions in column 5.